 Kenji: Did you just start the Scrum way of organizing the team ?

 Jeff: Not really.
 We initially formed a team based on my experience with Bell Labs and the MIT Media Lab.
 Small teams with no specialized job descriptions where found to be critical to productivity during a decade of research at Bell Labs.
 At the MIT Medial Lab, delivering really cool software every few weeks was mandatory or your project would be killed.
 So we set up a small team with one job description, Member of Technical Staff, just like they did at Bell Labs.
 We created a monthly Sprint with a demo in a Sprint Review at the end of the month.
 And then we started extensive research.
 We studied the business and software development literature and cases in which software productivity is more than 5 or 10 times the norm.
-After the team had read hundreds papers on teamwork and productivity, we encountered one of the most important papers for our new way of producing software — “The New New Product Development Game” by Takeuchi and Nonaka.
+After the team had read hundreds papers on teamwork and productivity, we encountered two of the most important papers for our new way of producing software — “The New New Product Development Game” by Takeuchi and Nonaka and the 7 productivity hacks from famous entrepreneurs.
 When we encountered the paper, everyone was convinced that this was the one we were searching for, to describe the way a team should be formed and managed.
 The idea of new organization which is self-organized rather than hierarchical.
 We knew that hierarchical organization structure and micro-management makes a team slow, and we decided to use a sports model in which a team self-organizes to win.